adobe/reactor-developer-docs/api/guides/filtering.md

 {% alert info, Note %}
 The syntax template below uses square bracket (`[]`) and space characters for readability.
 In practice, these characters must be URI-encoded, as outlined in [RFC 3986](https://tools.ietf.org/html/rfc3986).
 An example of a properly encoded request path is shown later in this guide.

+Note that if the structure of your filters are incorrect, no filters will be applied and the full result set is returned.
 {% endalert %}

 ```http